 Pennsylvania elected seven Federalists and six Democratic-Republicans to the Fourth Congress.

-In this election, Pennsylvania switched from a statewide at-large method for electing members to Congress to a single-district system, except for the Fourth District which, because of its dense population, elected two members.
+In this election, Pennsylvania switched from a statewide at-large method for electing members to Congress to a district system.
+Each district elected one member of Congress except District 4, which, because of its dense population, elected two members.

 In July 1796, Pennsylvania held a special election which elected George Ege to replace Daniel Hiester, who resigned his seat.

 In 1797, Pennsylvania held a special election which elected Daniel Hiester to replace George Ege, who resigned his seat.

 |6||John A. Hanna||Democratic-Republican||1,882||43.7%|